ACCESSIBILITY

 Please note, our access procedure has changed from 2025.
 You can view the key changes below:

-Access to the facilities will be provided to customers based on the symbols on their Nimbus Access Card or Digital Nimbus Access Card.
-Apply for your Nimbus Access Card here.
+Access to the facilities will be provided to customers based on the symbols on their Nimbus Access Card or Brockwell Live Digital Access Pass.
+If you don’t already have an Access Card, you can apply for a Digital Access Pass specifically for use with Brockwell Live.
+You can apply for this here.

-Please note, a Nimbus Access Card does not mean you will automatically be given access to our accessible facilities.
+Please note, holding a Brockwell Live Digital Access Pass or Access Card does not mean you will automatically be given access to our accessible facilities.
 Nimbus approval only confirms your eligibility - it does not reserve or guarantee a space.
 Bookable facilities are subject to capacity and will be allocated on a first come first served basis.
 This is inclusive of PA tickets, AVP access and Accessible Parking.

 BOOKABLE FACILITIES

-Our use of the Nimbus Access Card aims to build a more inclusive environment.
-The card not only supports your individual needs but also contributes to a broader movement towards better accessibility for all.
+Our use of the Nimbus Access Card and Digital Access Pass Scheme aims to build a more inclusive environment.
+This not only supports your individual needs but also contributes to a broader movement towards better accessibility for all.

-• Some accessible facilities at Brockwell Live must be applied for in advance through our application process.
-You must have both a Nimbus Access Card and a ticket booking in order to apply.
+Some accessible facilities at Brockwell Live must be applied for in advance through our application process.
+You must have either a Brockwell Live Digital Access Pass or Access Card, as well as a ticket booking in order to apply.

 For details on how to apply, please see our step by step process here:

-1. Firstly, you will need to apply for a Nimbus Access Card.
-They offer a free Brockwell Live Digital Access Pass which is only valid at the Brockwell Live shows, or, you can pay £15 for a physical access card that can be used at venues across the country.
-If you already have an access card, you can skip this step!
+1. Firstly, you will need to apply for a Brockwell Live Digital Access Pass.
+This is only valid at the Brockwell Live shows and lasts for 3 years.
+You will also see the option to upgrade to an Access Card for £15 that can be used at venues across the country.
+If you already have an Access Card, you can skip this step!

-2. You must then complete our Access Request Form (Field Day / Cross The Tracks / City Splash), for which your Nimbus Card number will be required.
+2. You must then complete our Access Request Form, for which your Digital Access Pass or Access Card ID number will be required.
+Please note, this is now closed for 2026.

 Once you have filled out the Access Request Form, our team will assess the symbols on your access card and get back to you as soon as possible.

-• The below forms should be completed by those wishing to use any of our bookable facilities (PA ticket, AVP and Accessible Parking).
+The access request forms should be completed by those wishing to use any of our bookable facilities (PA ticket, AVP and Accessible Parking).

 For Mighty Hoopla requests, please contact dani@mightyhoopla.com